 talk about bird flu, most people in the United States don't have to worry about

 getting it.
-As of April 2012, no cases of bird flu in humans had been found
+As of January 2015, three cases of bird flu in humans had been reported

 organizations are studying and keeping track of bird flu, including what is

 being done to prevent its spread.
 Their websites have the most up-to-date